 The Tumalog Falls entrance fee is 20 pesos if you plan to visit without a tour and the opening times are Monday to Sunday from 6 am to 5 pm.

 Tumalog Falls is quite unique, featuring a mellow curtain of water falling down the face of a monolithic limestone cliff.
 There is a large swimming area at the base of the falls where you can take a dip to cool off.
 The color of the water in the basin is that classic milky blue tinge that the Philippines is most famous for!

 Tumalog Falls Oslob is surrounded by tall bamboo and mossy walls adding to the jungle vibes that you will find here.
 A large cave can also be found on the left-hand side of the falls if you wish to explore deeper and get another cool perspective of Tumalog Falls from inside.

 There are change rooms and toilet facilities for guests to use and also a small sari sari store if you wish to buy some water and light snacks.

 Sumilon Island is a must on everyone’s Cebu itinerary just 20 minutes boat ride from Oslob.
-It is the best day trip or overnight stay you can do when exploring South Cebu.
+It’s the best day trip or overnight stay you can do when exploring South Cebu.

-The Sumilon Island sandbar is the most iconic attraction on the island and the best spot to watch the sunset!
-There was only one other couple on Sumilon sandbar when I arrived and that was it!
-Sumilon island really proves itself as one of the best-kept Cebu tourist spots!
+The Sumilon Island sandbar is the most iconic attraction on the island and the best spot to watch the sunset.
+There was only one other couple on the Sumilon sandbar when I arrived and that was it!
+Sumilon island really proves itself as one of the best-kept Cebu tourist spots.